willymcallister/willymcallister.github.io/assets/d3/README.md

 The code surrounded by {{ }} is a special liquid syntax used by Jekyll to generate my static web pages.
 To insert this in a plain .html file replace the liquid syntax with your specific paths to the .js and .css files.

 Example article: [What's with the name?](http://spinningnumbers.org/a/whats-with-the-name.html)

+## Graphs

+Graph images created with D3 consist of a single .html file, including style specifications and javascript.
+An example article with D3 graphs is [Ideal  elements and sources](http://spinningnumbers.org/a/5ideal-elements-and-sources.html)

+To view the .svg image, open the .html file in a browser, and the image is rendered by D3.
+To save the .svg image, I use a bookmarklet called [SVG Crowbar](http://nytimes.github.io/svg-crowbar/) to extract the .svg image to its own tab, and then save it to my _images folder.